New partnerships, licensing changes, and market participant updates — delivered to your inbox. Subscribe

 Note on Multi-Role Entities

 Some organizations may serve multiple roles simultaneously.
-For example, CME functions as both an FCM, DCM, and DCO.
+For example, CME functions as an FCM, DCM, and DCO.
 The flow shown represents the logical progression of a trade through the system, even when roles are consolidated within a single entity.

 Partnership Tracker